Query Language

 Sorting Results

 Control result ordering with the sort by clause.
-Multiple sort fields are evaluated left-to-right:
+When specifying multiple fields, they are evaluated left-to-right as tie-breakers:

 // Single field